-Analysis: Questions, and answers, on that Jeff Bezos-Seahawks rumor
+Analysis: Answering the most pressing questions about Jeff Bezos’ reported interest in the Seahawks

 Q: Are the Seahawks for sale?

 A: No, they are not.
-The team has insisted this at every turn since Paul Allen died last October, leaving his holdings in a trust that is overseen by his sister, Jody.
+The team has insisted this at every turn since Paul Allen died in October 2018, leaving his holdings in a trust that is overseen by his sister, Jody.
 And sources close to the situation insisted again in the wake of the Bezos story that the team is not for sale and that there has been no change in Jody Allen’s commitment to continue owning the team, which Paul Allen officially purchased in 1997.

 The NFL officially lists the owner of the Seahawks as the Paul G. Allen Trust with Jody Allen listed as the chair of the trust.